-- 1. Each regional security coordinator shall check the quality of the individual grid models quality and build the common grid model for each mentioned timeframe in accordance with the methodologies referred to in Article 67(1) and Article 70(1). - 2.
-Each TSO shall make available to its regional security coordinator the individual grid model necessary to build the common grid model for each timeframe. - 3.
-Where necessary, each regional security coordinator shall request the TSOs concerned to correct their individual grid models in order to achieve their conformity with the quality controls and for their improvement. - 4.
-Each TSO shall correct its individual grid models on the basis of the requests of the regional security coordinator referred to in paragraph 3. - 5.
-In accordance with the methodologies referred to in Article 67(1) and Article 70(1), Regional security coordinators shall make available the common grid model for each timeframe on the ENTSO for Electricity operational planning data environment as soon as possible and each TSO shall make available its corresponding individual grid model on the ENTSO for Electricity Operational Planning Data Environment as soon as possible.
+- 1. Each regional security coordinator shall check the quality of the individual grid models quality in order to contribute to build the common grid model for each mentioned timeframe in accordance with the methodologies referred to in Article 67(1) and Article 70(1). - 2.
+Each TSO shall make available to its regional security coordinator the individual grid model necessary to build the common grid model for each timeframe through the ENTSO for Electricity Operational Planning Data Environment. - 3.
+Where necessary, each regional security coordinator shall request the TSOs concerned to correct their individual grid model in order to achieve their conformity with the quality controls and for their improvement. - 4.
+Each TSO shall correct its individual grid models, after verifying the need for correction, on the basis of the requests of the regional security coordinator or another TSO. - 5.
+In accordance with the methodologies referred to in Article 67(1) and Article 70(1), and in accordance with Article 28 of Regulation (EU) 2015/1222, a regional security coordinator shall be appointed by all TSOs to build the common grid model for each timeframe on the ENTSO for Electricity operational planning data environment .

-Article 80 Regional outage coordination
+Regional outage coordination

 - 1. The outage coordination regions within which the TSOs shall proceed to outage coordination shall be at least equal to the capacity calculation regions. - 2.
 The TSOs of two or more outage coordination regions can agree to merge them into one unique outage coordination region.
 They shall in that case identify the regional security coordinator performing the tasks referred to in Article 77(2). - 3.
-Each TSO shall provide the regional security coordinator with the information necessary to detect and solve regional outage planning incompatibilities, including at least: - (a) the availability plans of its internal relevant assets, stored on the ENTSO for Electricity operational planning data environment; - (b) the most recent availability plans for all non-relevant assets of its control area which are: - (i) capable of influencing the results of the outage planning incompatibility analysis; - (ii) modelled in the individual grid models which are used for the outage incompatibility assessment;

-- (c) scenarios on which the outage planning incompatibilities have to be investigated and used to build up the corresponding common grid models derived from the common grid models for different timeframes established in accordance with Article 67 and Article 79. - 4.
+Each TSO shall provide the regional security coordinator with the information necessary to detect and solve regional outage planning incompatibilities, including at least: - (a) the availability plans of its internal relevant assets, stored on the ENTSO for Electricity operational planning data environment; - (b) the most recent availability plans for all non-relevant assets of its control area which are: - (i) capable of influencing the results of the outage planning incompatibility analysis; - (ii) modelled in the individual grid models which are used for the outage incompatibility assessment; - (c) scenarios on which the outage planning incompatibilities have to be investigated and used to build up the corresponding common grid models derived from the common grid models for different timeframes established in accordance with Article 67 and Article 79. - 4.
 Each regional security coordinator shall perform regional operational security analyses on the basis of the information provided by TSOs in order to detect any outage planning incompatibility.
-It shall provide the TSOs of the outage coordination region with a list of detected outage planning incompatibilities and the solutions it proposes to solve those outage planning incompatibilities. - 5.
-In performing their obligations under paragraph 4, each regional security coordinator shall coordinate its analyses with other regional security coordinators. - 6.
+It shall provide the TSOs of the outage coordination region with a list of detected outage planning incompatibilities and the solutions it proposes to solve those outage planning incompatibilities.

+- 5. In performing their obligations under paragraph 4, each regional security coordinator shall coordinate its analyses with other regional security coordinators. - 6.
 In performing their obligations in accordance with Article 98(3) and Article 100(4)(b), TSOs shall take into account the results of the assessment provided by the regional security coordinator in accordance with paragraph 3 and paragraph 4.

-Article 81 Regional adequacy assessment
+Regional adequacy assessment